lupilla/post-app/README.md

 - `Detail` (route: "/detail/:id")

-- `Page not found` (default route: "/")

-The application shows a `404 page error` with routes that not match with the three commented routes.
+The application shows a `404 page error (Page not found)` with routes that not match with the main commented routes.

 ## store

-A store is implemented with Vuex inside the app to manage the todos state in a module with state, getters, mutations and actions included.\
+A store is implemented with Vuex inside the app to manage the posts state in a module with state, getters, mutations and actions included.\
 The app makes use of vuex via mapActions and mapGetters to access to the state in the store.\

 It has a main page named `HomePage`.\